materialsvirtuallab/m3gnet/README.md

 The relaxation takes less than 20 seconds on a single laptop.

 Here are more comprehensive benchmarks for cubic crystals based on [exp data on Wikipedia](http://en.wikipedia.org/wiki/Lattice_constant) and MP DFT data.
-The Jupyter notebook is in the [examples](/examples/Cubic%20Crystal%20Test.ipynb) folder.
-We only limit to cubic crystals here since there is only one lattice parameter for comparison.
-However, M3GNet is not limited to cubic systems of course.
+The [Jupyter notebook](/examples/Cubic%20Crystal%20Test.ipynb) is in the [examples](/examples) folder.
+We only limit to cubic crystals since there is only one lattice parameter for comparison.
+However, M3GNet is not limited to cubic systems of course (see [LFP example](/examples/Relaxation%20of%20LiFePO4.ipynb)).

 | Material    | Crystal structure   |       a |    mp_a |   predicted_a | % error vs Expt   | % error vs MP |
 |:------------|:--------------------|--------:|--------:|--------------:|:------------------|:--------------|